Ramona: Oh, calm down, Scott, it was just a phase.

 - Karen frequently makes jokes about this, implying this so often it eventually stops being Experimented in College and becomes her just simply being bisexual.
 In another episode, when being a magician's assistant for Jack, when he tells her to climb in the magic box, she quips, "I haven't done this since my senior year at Sarah Lawrence."

-- In one episode of Friends, Rachel claims that she kissed one of her sorority sisters, only no one believes her
+- In one episode, Rachel claims that she kissed one of her sorority sisters, only no one believes her.
+In the end, it turns out to be true (and the woman in question is still in love with her).

-- Inverted in another episode of Friends.
+- Inverted in another episode.
 Phoebe's Citizenship Marriage husband is an ice dancer who everyone (including himself) thought was gay.
 It turns out he's really straight.

 Duncan: Well, I've never told you this but, there were one or two times, back in college, when I'd get really drunk, go to a straight bar and wake up with a woman next to me.
 But I, I, I told myself it was the liquor and everyone experiments in college.

-- Invoked in an episode of Game of Thrones, Twyin Lannister discuesses a proposed marriage between Cersei and the extremely gay Loras Tyrell with Loras' grandmother.
-When Tywin refers to Loras' homosexuality as an "affliction", Lady Tyrell calmly asks him if he and another boy ever "[had] a go at each other under the sheets" when he was young, and is genuinely surprised when Tywin flat out demies it.
+- Invoked in an episode of Game of Thrones, Tywin Lannister discusses a proposed marriage between Cersei and the extremely gay Loras Tyrell with Loras' grandmother.
+When Tywin refers to Loras' homosexuality as an "affliction", Lady Tyrell calmly asks him if he and another boy ever "[had] a go at each other under the sheets" when he was young, and is genuinely surprised when Tywin flat out denies it.

 - In an exchange on Happy Endings, Penny blurts that Jane "hooked up with a bunch of girls in college and called it a phase."
 Jane calmly says, "It was a phase," while husband Brad sits speechless.